Your complete guide to wash bays

 A wash bay is a structure designed to wash cars, heavy vehicles, containers, or equipment.
 It can be permanent or temporary, small or large, covered or uncovered.
-However every wash bay must contain the used water for treatment before discharging it to a sewer network.
+However, every wash bay must contain contain a system for cleaning and treating the used wash water before discharging it to a sewer network.
 This requirement is set by regulators and enforced by local councils.

 Guidelines and regulations for wash bays

-Different areas in Australia have slightly different requirements for wastewater quality.
-This is due to differing capacity and technology in their water treatment plants.
+Different locations in Australia have slightly different requirements for wastewater quality.
+This is due to their water treatment plants' differing capacities and technology.
 It is important to verify the exact requirement of your local authority when installing a new wash bay.
-All these criteria will form part of the trade waste agreement and could prevent a wash bay from coming online if the conditions are not met.
+All these criteria will form part of the trade waste agreement and could prevent a wash bay from coming online if the conditions are unmet.

 Types of wash bays

 There are several types of wash bay, and choosing the best solution depends on the application.
 Some specialised applications require specific features for compliance, like the quarantine wash bay, but other applications are more flexible.
 The following list gives an indication of different types of wash bay and their uses.

 Portable wash bays do not require any excavation or site modification.
 They can easily be moved from one location to another and are ideally suited to a business on rented premises or one which will soon outgrow its current location.

 Permanent wash bays provide all-encompassing and permanent solutions for washing vehicles or equipment.
 These units are built into the property through civil construction and are best suited to stable businesses with a long-term presence on their site.
 Permanent wash bays are custom designed and engineered for the site.